s5uishida/build_srsran_4g_zmq_disable_rf_plugins/README.md

 ## Changelog (summary)

+- [2025.12.15] Added a link to the srsRAN_4G development status at the top of this article.
 - [2025.12.13] Updated a list of confirmed versions.
 - [2025.05.11] Added instructions for building on Ubuntu 24.04.
 - [2024.03.25] Updated a list of confirmed versions.